espressomd/espresso/doc/sphinx/advanced_methods.rst

 The call of ``add_reaction`` define the insertion :math:`\mathrm{\emptyset \to type_B}` (which is the 0th defined reaction).
 Multiple reactions for the insertions of different types can be added to the same ``WidomInsertion`` instance.
 Measuring the excess chemical potential using the insertion method is done via calling ``widom.measure_excess_chemical_potential(0)``.
-If another particle isertion is defined, then the excess chemical potential for this insertion can be measured by calling ``widom.measure_excess_chemical_potential(1)``.
+If another particle insertion is defined, then the excess chemical potential for this insertion can be measured by calling ``widom.measure_excess_chemical_potential(1)``.
 Be aware that the implemented method only works for the canonical ensemble.
 If the numbers of particles fluctuate (i.e. in a semi grand canonical simulation) one has to adapt the formulas from which the excess chemical potential is calculated!
 This is not implemented.
 Also in a isobaric-isothermal simulation (NPT) the corresponding formulas for the excess chemical potentials need to be adapted.
 This is not implemented.

 The implementation can also deal with the simultaneous insertion of multiple particles and can therefore measure the change of excess free energy of multiple particles like e.g.: